 Educational Title Change:

 There are a lot of great updates and changes as we move forward into the new school year.
-Let me start with my educational milestone, as some you may know I recently received my Ph.D, in Education.
+Let me start with my educational milestone, as some of you may know, I recently received my Ph.D, in Education.
 I am very excited to complete my long educational journey.
 I am a big believer in education and have spent many years studying and running the school district since my tenure at Crescent Academy.
 I believe I must practice what I preach to students and adults each day.
 My new title is Dr. Cherise Monet Cupidore, Ph.D., Superintendent of Schools.
-I will now use the following name, “Dr. Cupidore”.
+I will now use the following name, “Dr. Cupidore.”
 I thank all of you who were aware of my educational journey over the years and supported my educational efforts; I truly appreciate all of your words of encouragement.

 We have a great staff committed to the cause of educating our students and supporting our parents.
-The following staff has earned promotions and will work directly with me on my leadership team.
+The following staff have earned promotions and will work directly with me on my leadership team.
 I am delighted to announce the following administrative changes:

 Mrs. Erica Beal will replace Ms. Nimene as the School Leader overseeing 6th-8th grade.
 She comes from our neighboring school Pace Academy.
 Mrs. Beal has been a teacher for ten years teaching 6th-8th grade.
 Mrs. Beal possesses a Bachelor’s Degree in Education and has a Master’s Degree in School Leadership.
 Mrs. Beal is married and has children.
 She has served in a vast array of leadership roles and positions during her tenure at Pace Academy.
 Her parents and students at Pace Academy have highlighted her as the teacher/leader with a “heart of gold and a big smile.”
 She is compassionate and loves children and always looks for ways to improve the educational lives of her students and colleagues.
 Mrs. Beal believes parents are important and vital to the success of her students’ educational path and achievement.
 Mrs. Beal will oversee the 6th-8th grade program.
 We will have a “meet and greet” for Mrs. Beal before the start of school so students and parents can meet her.